When considering a domain name for a new business website, make sure you've considered the following advice before making any decisions:

-5. Going Social: There are a few good reasons for choosing social media at the outset of starting up a business.
+5. Going Social: There are a few good reasons for researching and choosing social media at the outset of starting up a business.
 Firstly, it's predominantly a valuable marketing tool that not only allow you to promote your business on various platforms for free, but many social media platforms now also provide free analytics to help users measure their performance meaning you can potentially hit the ground running with your online marketing efforts and without necessarily having a marketing budget in place.
 Secondly, as with your trading and domain name, it should be the same across the board to ensure consistency in your branding.
 Realistically, you may not be able to get your exact name on any social media account, so the earlier you check availability with each provider and register accounts the better.
 Failing an exact match, look at adding a short suffix to the end of your name so not to vary it beyond recognition.
 Think about adding a location/post code, for example, you could use 'YourNameUk' or 'YourNameN1' etc.

 Remember, you want people searching for you to find you.

-USEFUL RESOURCES & GUIDANCE
+LINKS TO USEFUL RESOURCES & GUIDANCE

 Free service for checking domain names availability and, where taken, their ownership details.